boardcon/EM3566/docs/source/software.rst

 5.12 RS232
 ^^^^^^^^^^^

-Connect the RS232 RX and TX (UART1 Pin2&Pin3 or UART2 Pin2&Pin3) with the test line.
+Connect the RS232 RX and TX (UART1 Pin2&Pin3 or UART2 Pin2&Pin3) with the test cable.
 Execute the follow command to test.

 For UART1